surniaulula/wpsso-breadcrumbs/readme.txt

 = 3.7.0-dev.1 =

-(2021/10/17) Added more human friendly function names to include breadcrumbs in theme templates.
+(2021/10/18) Added more human friendly function names to include breadcrumbs in theme templates.
+Removed cache clearing on activation / deactivation.

 = 3.6.1 =